mdickinson/bigfloat/docs/source/tutorial/index.rst

-For mixed-type operations, the integer or float is converted *exactly* to a :class:`BigFloat` before the operation (as though the :class:`BigFloat`.exact constructor had been applied to it).
+For mixed-type operations, the integer or float is converted *exactly* to a :class:`BigFloat` before the operation (as though the :meth:`BigFloat.exact` constructor had been applied to it).
 So there's only a single point where precision might be lost: namely, when the result of the operation is rounded to the nearest value representable as a :class:`BigFloat`.